The Smartest Animal

 |(Versión en castellano)|

 Dog that barks doesn't bite.
-Is this why wolves don't?
+Is this why wolves don't bark?

 Why do dogs bark?
 Among other annoying similarities, it's well known that man and dog have in common their territorial instinct; when the former seized his first piece of land, it seemed convenient to him to use the one he cynically nicknamed “best friend” as a cheap alarm.

 Let's go back to the “pet alarm” topic.
-It makes sense in an isolated house in the countryside, a privilege that's not affordable for most people today, but overcrowded, as we all live today, means adding more noise and stress to the large amount that we already have to suffer every day.
+This makes sense in an isolated house in the countryside, a privilege currently not affordable for most people, but overcrowded, as we all live today, means adding more noise and stress to the large amount we already have to suffer every day.
 Dogs don't understand their territory ends in their owner's fence.
 Dogs aren't able to analyze and modify their own habits according to context and need, they ignore what a vicious circle is, men however…, oops, it seems we found another annoying similarity!

 ©2018 - Walter Alejandro Iglesias